 - Jonas Lorenz from "the Pledge"

-Insights David Wistorf
+Findings David Wistorf

-The respondents' interest and focus clearly lies on the work and processing steps in the country of cultivation.
-The roasters surveyed consider it particularly important to receive information about farmworker wages, the ex-farmgate price, processing, drying, the FOB price, and production costs in a transparent value chain.
+The interest and focus of the respondents clearly lie in the labor and processing steps in the country of origin.
+For the interviewed roasters, it is particularly important in a transparent value chain to obtain information about farm worker wages, the ex-farmgate price, processing, drying, the FOB price, and production costs.

 What could a verified model for analyzing transparency in the coffee value chain look like?